-The church was built in 1453 from the foundation of Andrzej from Bożewo, the starost of Płońsk and the Płock stolnik.
+The church was built in 1453 from the foundation of Andrzej from Bożewo, the starost of Płońsk and the Płock stolnik, the then owner of the village of Bożewo.
 In the first half of the 17th century, from the foundation of the Borzewscy family, on the south side, a chapel of St. Anna was added, which was rebuilt in the eighteenth century.
-In the interwar period, the church was renovated, among others the east gable was reconstructed at that time.
+The church was renovated in 1812 and 1914.
+In the interwar period, the church underwent renovation, including the reconstruction of the eastern gable.

 Żabicki J., Leksykon zabytków architektury Mazowsza i Podlasia, Warszawa 2010.